quintopia/beerbrawl/README.md

 At any time, regardless of whose turn it is, either player may pick up any of their own adventurers and double-click to have it briefly display its stats.
 If it has lost armor in a battle, this will be apparent as an unlit face.

-Players may also opt to allow multiple second phases per turn as a rule--for example, combat followed by immediate rearmament--as long as no further movement occurs.
+Players may also opt to allow multiple second phases per turn as a rule--for example, combat followed by immediate re-armament--as long as no further movement occurs.

+## END OF TURN

+Combat and re-armament are both optional actions UNLESS the active adventurer is going to end its turn on the same square that it started, in which case a combat MUST take place--no turn may have no net effect on the visible game state.

+At the end of a turn, any conscious adventurers are left in their squares and any unconscious adventurers are removed from the board and given to the player who owns them.

+(If a non-slip board surface is not available, flip over any Blinks on the board at the end of the turn to minimize possibiliity of accidental attachment.)

 ## REVIVEMENT